 Christians often struggle to identify a new therapist who will understand their faith

-Unfortunately this is an all too common occurrence for multiple reasons.
-In some cases there are just not enough Christian counselors in a specific radius.
+Unfortunately, this is an all too common occurrence for multiple reasons.
+In some cases, there are just not enough Christian counselors in a specific radius.
 Other reasons are that counselors simply do not have good websites or have websites at all!
 Yes, someone told me that this morning.
 It is vital that clients are able to find counselors that meet their specific treatment needs.
-A good website and SEO are key to help more people find the best fit therapist.
+A good website and SEO are key to helping more people find the best fit therapist for them.